 What to feed birds from the kitchen

-There’s no doubt that a healthy mix of nutritious bird food is the best option for our wild birds, and they can’t seem to get enough of our sunflower hearts for birds.
+There’s no doubt that a healthy mix of nutritious bird food is the best option for our wild birds, and they can’t seem to get enough of our sunflower seeds.
 However, if you’re ever running low on their favourite bird food, or you’re looking to mix things up a little, there are certain items you’ll find in your kitchen that are suitable for the birds in your garden.

 Fruits and vegetables